suncoast-devs/handbook/lessons/react-intro/index.md

 }
 ```

-Now when each of these components are rendered on the page, the unique values
+Now when each of these components is rendered on the page, the unique values for
-for `this.props` are available and we now have a component that is:
+`this.props` are available and we now have a component that is:

 - **reusable**
 - **customizable**